-In the next step, you'll identify the government bodies involved in helping you achieve your implementation objective.
-They may be executive, ministerial or legislative bodies, standards bureaus, enforcement agencies or some combination.
-Depending on your implementation objective (particularly if it involves supporting enforcement) and country's political system, you may also need to consider bodies at multiple levels of governance.
+In the next step, you'll identify the government bodies involved in helping you achieve your policy objective.
+They may be executive, ministerial or legislative bodies, standards bureaus, or some combination.
+Depending on your policy objective and country's political system, you may also need to consider bodies at multiple levels of governance.